oumaimakhlifi/oumaimakhlifi/README.md

 </p>

-- 🌱 I’m currently learning **to blend creativity and technical skills in Cloud and DevOps to craft unique and efficient solutions for modern challenges.**
+- 🌱 I’m currently learning **to blend creativity and technical skills in Data science to craft unique and efficient solutions for modern challenges.**

 - 👨‍💻 All of my projects are available at **my github repo and my LinkedIn account.**